-Agency Self-Assessment Tools New
+Agency Self-Assessment Tool

-System Efficiency Survey (PDF) or (Word) New – The Technology Use for System Efficiencies Program Self-Assessment can be used by agencies to assess and improve their system efficiencies through the use of technology.
+System Efficiency Survey (PDF) or (Word) – The Technology Use for System Efficiencies Program Self-Assessment can be used by agencies to assess and improve their system efficiencies through the use of technology.
 Upon completion of the self-assessment, agency leadership can contact their Professional Learning Opportunities (ProLO) consultant to access technical assistance from the leadership projects.

 Career Pathways Action Planning Guidance – Career Pathways Action Planning Guidance is as an initial assessment of program activities and directs program staff to utilize one or more additional inventories as needed.
 This document is a series of questions related to partnerships, career awareness, case management, local labor market, transitions data, and contextualized instruction.
 Program staff can work through the questions to help develop career pathway related action plans for their agency.